hmcneill46/muOS-MinUIfied-Theme-Generator/README.md

 ## Getting Started
- - Insert your SD card into your computer.
- - If you want to keep the **box art**, copy the **MUOS/info/catalogue** folder from the SD card to your computers local storage
- - To use the tool without the SD card, copy your **ROMS** folder from the card to your computers local storage for future use.
- - **Make sure** your box art on your device is set to **fullscreen+front**, otherwise the content explorer UI can behave strangely
  - To run the program from the prebuilt binaries, go to the latest release and download the program from the assets.
 [Windows Only]
- - To run the program from source you must download this repo as a zip, unzip it, and then run the .py file with python
+ - To run the program from source you must download this repo as a zip, unzip it, (or clone it), and then run the .py file with python

 # Configuration